Our pocket mid-century neighborhood is a fan favorite of visitors to Modernism Week.

 Artist Josh Agle, known as Shag, has designed a home to make you feel like you've stepped foot into one of his paintings.
 Thousands of visitors have toured this home that was featured on our February 2025 tour.

 This 1957 Krisel home was re-designed in the 1980's by famous Palm Springs designer Steve Chase!
-The home fell into significant disrepair before the current homeowners restored many of Chase's elements while sourcing original Steve Chase designed furniture to complete their restoration.
+The home fell into significant disrepair before the current homeowners restored Chase's elements while sourcing original Steve Chase designed furniture to complete their restoration.

 This charming home has been thoughtfully updated to retain many details that define mid-century modern architecture and Palm Springs living.
-With its iconic butterfly roofline, this home maximizes the promise of indoor/outdoor living on a generous corner lot.
+With its iconic butterfly roofline, this home maximizes indoor/outdoor living on a generous corner lot.
 Full of natural light and expansive views, this home's crisp interiors are accented by vivid wall coverings.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.